Songonge/SQL-Projects/Spotify_Streams.md

 ## Tech Stack
 This project will use two tech stacks: **PostgreSQL** and **Power BI**.
 This report provides all information related to data cleaning in PostgreSQL, while another report will focus on analyzing the data in **POWER BI** and building an interactive dashboard.
-**PostgreSQL** was used because it supports different data types such as _TIMESTAMP_ and _BOOLEAN_ (which are data types of some of the columns in the datasets) unlike other databases which need external tools to manipulate such data types.
+**PostgreSQL** was used because it supports different data types such as _TIMESTAMP_ and _BOOLEAN_ (which are data types of some of the columns in the datasets), unlike other databases, which need external tools to manipulate such data types.

 ## Data Information
 The data provided contained the following information: